Written by the Dental Fear Central Web Team

 Take Your Time

-Don’t rush into anything!
-You’ve probably waited for so long, a few weeks here or there are not going to make a huge difference (unless you’re in acute pain).
+Don’t rush into anything.
+Unless you’re in acute pain, a few weeks here or there are not going to make a huge difference.
 Your psychological well-being is paramount.
-A wrong choice of dentist at this point in time, just because you’re in a rush, is not a good idea.
+A wrong choice of dentist, just because you’re in a rush, is not a good idea.

 If you want to overcome your fears, it’s really important that you find a supportive dentist who’ll be able to put your fears at rest – rather than reinforcing them.
 Unless you live out in the sticks, you will have a lot of choice when deciding on a dentist.

 Note: Some people really do live out in the sticks and have no real choice of dentists – if you are forced to do with “what’s there”, premedication, relaxation techniques, or bringing a person you trust along may help somewhat.
 You can also post on our message board for emotional support.

 Create a “Can’t Lose” Situation